 Don’t share needles for shooting drugs, piercings, or tattoos.

 Get tested and treated for other STDs besides HIV regularly.
-Having other STDs makes it easier for you to pass HIV to others.
+Having other STDs makes it easier for you to spread HIV to others.

 If you test positive for HIV, it’s important to tell your sexual partners about it so they can be tested, too.
 Even if you’re really careful to not spread HIV, be honest with your future partners about your status so you can both be informed and help each other stay healthy.
 Read more about talking with your partners about HIV.